mtw/mtw.github.io/Pelican/content/pages/index.rst

         .. raw:: html

           <span class="m-landing-text">
-          <p>These research areas collectively fuel my commitment to advancing our understanding of <strong>RNA biology</strong> and its broader significance in the fields of biology and biotechnology.</p>
+          <p>These research areas collectively fuel my commitment to advancing our understanding of <strong>RNA</strong> and its broader significance in the realm of synthetic biology, biotechnology, and healthcare.</p>
-          Currently, I hold the position of a visiting professor at the <a href="http://www.bioinf.uni-freiburg.de/team.html"> University of Freiburg Bioinformatics Group</a>.
-In addition, I maintain affiliations with the <a href="https://bcb.cs.univie.ac.at/"> Research Group Bioinformatics and Computational Biology (BCB) </a> and the <a href="http://www.tbi.univie.ac.at/"> Theoretical Biochemistry Group (TBI)</a> at the Department of Theoretical Chemistry, University of Vienna.
+          I currently lead research as a Principal Investigator at the University of Vienna.
+Previously, I held a visiting professor position at the <a href="http://www.bioinf.uni-freiburg.de/team.html"> University of Freiburg Bioinformatics Group</a>.
+          I maintain affiliations with the <a href="https://bcb.cs.univie.ac.at/"> Research Group Bioinformatics and Computational Biology (BCB) </a> and the <a href="http://www.tbi.univie.ac.at/"> Theoretical Biochemistry Group (TBI)</a> at the Department of Theoretical Chemistry, University of Vienna.
 These academic groups are renowned for their contributions to the development of the <a href="http://www.tbi.univie.ac.at/RNA"> ViennaRNA Package</a>, a widely used resource in the field of <strong>RNA bioinformatics</strong>.
           <br/>
           <br/>
           Beyond my academic endeavors, I have established <a href="https://rnaforecast.com">RNA Forecast</a>, a venture with a mission to emphasize the significance of RNA structure within the pharmaceutical and biotechnology sectors.
 Together, we strive to integrate the <strong>One Health</strong> approach with the power of virus bioinformatics to tackle the complex challenges posed by RNA viruses, safeguarding the health of all living organisms on our planet.